 11.2 Creating and editing modulesLink to chapter 2

 New pop-up, slide-in and embed modules are created the same way and share many customization options.
 This section covers those shared features, while customization options that are unique to a specific module are covered in the module-specific sections below.

 If you’re seeking guidance on importing modules, see the Importing Modules section.

 To create a module, either click the Create button in the Dashboard panel for the desired module type, or select the module type in the Admin Menu and then click the Create button.

 Edit Module Tabs

-The image below provides examples of the content options available for the three primary module-types.
-These include:
+Content includes the elements you add to a module and the custom text you apply to those elements.
+The list below provides examples of the content options available for the three primary module-types: